Chocolate Buttercream Frosting

 I love that this intense chocolate buttercream frosting is just that: all real chocolate and butter.
 No sugar.
 I’m pretty sure I like sugar as much as any sweet tooth, but what I like even more is enjoying a decadent dessert without feeling nauseated afterwords.
 A sugarless butter frosting provides the perfect balance with rich cakes that already have enough sugar on their own.

 Buttercream frosting can be made in many ways.
-Traditionally made with eggs, this buttercream is made without, which keeps the chocolate butter frosting taste pure and the recipe naturally simple to make.
+Traditionally made with eggs, this buttercream is made without, which keeps the chocolate taste pure and the recipe naturally simple to make.

 Ingredients for chocolate buttercream frosting: a bar of chocolate, a stick of butter and a little espresso coffee.